vladnicula/proxy-live-document/readme.md

 console.log(state2.value === state1.value) // true
 ```

-The combination of mutate and mutateFromPatches, with the help of another library function `inversePatch` can be used to implement history undo and redo, as well as a basic server sincronization and real time collaboration.
+The combination of `mutate` and `mutateFromPatches`, with the help of another library function `inversePatch` can be used to implement history undo and redo, as well as a basic server synchronization and real time collaboration.

 ## License
 All code contributed to this repository is licensed under the standard MIT license: